Which therapists can attend a Physifun course and run Physifun classes?

 What is their scope of practice?

-Therapists who have completed either Physiball or Physifit are not employed or contracted to Physifun.
+Therapists who have completed the Physiball, Physifit or Physifun Body trainings are not employed or contracted to Physifun.

-Therapists will be able to use the Physiball and Physifit exercise programmes as a tool to use in the practices with children who are receiving 1 to 1 or group therapy.
+Therapists will be able to use the Physiball, Physifit & Physifun Body exercise programmes as a tool to use in the practices with children who are receiving 1 to 1 or group therapy.

 With respect to school based classes – this is an agreement with the school and the therapist will promote themselves as a physiotherapist or OT able to deliver Physifun exercise classes.
 Not as Physifun trainer/lecturer, as they are not employed by Physifun or contracted to Physifun.
 However, as a Physifun trained therapist, you may provide Physifun workshop training to your local schools and communities, using the Physifun materials, provided you let us know the names of the schools you train, so that we can update our website.
 It is up to you as the trainer, to make sure that the teachers you train sign themselves up to the monthly newsletter via our website.
 You are entitled to charge for your time to train a school, but this is at your own discretion.